Cway14/whistle-timer/README.md

-# whistle-timer
+# Whistle-timer
-A randomly timed whistle to help work on face offs
+A IOS app with a randomly timed, adjustable whisle to help practice lacrosse face offs at home